jegly/trio-rng/README.md

 ### Command Not Found

-If `quantum-rng` command is not found after installation:
+If `trio-rng` command is not found after installation:

 ```bash
 # Reinstall in editable mode